 PISTE SKIS - The best skis for staying on-piste

 Piste skis are a great choice for your child to spend time on the piste practicing the basics or perfecting technique in a learner-friendly environment.
 The skis are narrow in design, which gives them maximum grip and control on the snow.

 ALL MOUNTAIN SKIS - The best all-round skis for kids

-All Mounting skis are also beginner friendly as they are very forgiving and the design of the skis enables adventurous kids to better handle some off-piste allowing easier turns in heavy snow.
+All Mountain skis are also beginner-friendly as they are very forgiving and the design of the skis enables adventurous kids to better handle some off-piste allowing easier turns in heavy snow.

 Choose the Right Ski Length